tpiano91/Video_Game_Sales/README.md

 #### 6) Insights for Sports games - the second top selling genre:

 ###### Electronic Arts sold the most sports games, followed by Nintendo, Konami and Activision
-###### Electronic Arts sold very well in North America, Europe and Other Regions but not at all in japan
+###### Electronic Arts and Activision sold well in North America, Europe and Other Regions but not at all in japan
 ###### Nintendo sports games sold well in all regions
 ###### Konami sold better in Japan, Europe and other regions than in North America
 ###### Activision was the second third best selling publisher of sports games in North America